Free3D: Consistent Novel View Synthesis without 3D Representation: Experiments

 For fairness, our model is trained using the exact same protocol as Zero-1-to-3~\cite{liu2023zero}.
 They render multiple views for 772,870 objects from \texttt{Objaverse} dataset~\cite{deitke2023objaverse}.
 We use the identical \texttt{test} split as they do.
 To assess how well our mode generalizes to other datasets, and how it compares to other models, we consider two more datasets: \texttt{OmniObject3D}~\cite{wu2023omniobject3d} and Google Scanned Objects (\texttt{GSO})~\cite{downs2022google}, which contain real-life scanned objects.
 Since we do not use these datasets for training at all, we use the \emph{entirety} of \texttt{OmniObject3D} and \texttt{GSO} objects for evaluation (6,000 and 1,030 objects, respectively).

 \paragraph{Metrics.}

-We follow~\cite{liu2023zero,weng2023consistent123,liu2023syncdreamer} and assess the NVS quality by comparing the generated images and the ground-truth views at different levels of granularity, including \emph{pixel}-level Peak Signal-to-Noise Ration (PSNR), \emph{patch}-level Structure SIMilarity index (SSIM) and \emph{feature}-level Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} \footnote{\href{https://github.com/richzhang/PerceptualSimilarity}{https://github.com/richzhang/PerceptualSimilarity} ``\emph{squeeze}''-net.}, and \emph{dataset}-level Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans}\footnote{\href{https://github.com/GaParmar/clean-fid}{https://github.com/GaParmar/clean-fid} ``\emph{clip\_vit\_b\_32}''-net.}.
-Some of these metrics look at the statistics of individually-reconstructed images rather than exact reconstructions, which is the correct approach given that the reconstruction task is inherently ambiguous; however, for the same reason, they are \emph{not suitable} for assessing multi-view consistency.
+We follow~\cite{liu2023zero,weng2023consistent123,liu2023syncdreamer} and assess the NVS quality by comparing the generated images and the ground-truth views at different levels of granularity, including PSNR, SSIM, LPIPS~\cite{zhang2018unreasonable} \footnote{\href{https://github.com/richzhang/PerceptualSimilarity}{https://github.com/richzhang/PerceptualSimilarity} ``\emph{squeeze}''-net.}, and Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans}\footnote{\href{https://github.com/GaParmar/clean-fid}{https://github.com/GaParmar/clean-fid} ``\emph{clip\_vit\_b\_32}''-net.}.
+Some of these metrics look at the statistics of individually reconstructed images rather than exact reconstructions, which is the correct approach given that the NVS task is inherently ambiguous; however, for the same reason, they are \emph{not suitable} for assessing multi-view consistency.
 Instead, we use PPLC (\cref{sec:PLC}) to evaluate consistency.
 To do so, we generate 50-frame videos along a pre-defined circular camera trajectory for each object and then compute the PPLC score between neighbouring frames.

 \paragraph{Baselines.}